Aravind-Murugaiyan-ML/ai-driven-ontology-rfd/rnd/README.md

 - Test whether free AI tools can generate usable ontologies
 - Sync up in the evening to review progress and assess capability
 - Focus on proof-of-concept before considering iteration challenges

+- prompt to ttl - done
+- Visulaize this ttl inside visual code in human readable - has to work
+- store the ttl to git to showcase how its iteratively imporvising - has to work

+- ttl has to be persisted to graph db - not prioritized
+- from graph db we have to generate the owl format to transfer over wire to different systems - not prioritized

+- without ttl; from the prompt directly generate owl format. - we need to analyse

+**System Design**
+- instead of feeding prompts to external systems for generating ttl, integrate a prompting system(Agents) for generating ttl, this ttl has to be programatically(using Apache Jene) persisted into a Triple store and provide an interface to execute sparql on the Triple Store to extract values from the ontology specific for organization